 They totally resemble a small potato.
 White on the outside and coated in a light brown outer layer.
 You can roll them into an oval shape to really resemble a potato or I like to just roll them into circular balls as well.

 While I was shooting a video of making these and chocolate covered homemade mounds I set them aside.
 As soon as I finished shooting the video I turned around to see that my Irish potato candy balls went missing.
-Both boys such into the kitchen to help themselves to six of them when I was not looking!
+Both boys sneaked into the kitchen to help themselves to six of them when I was not looking!

 How to make Irish potatoes:

-- Mix together everything in a mixer.
+- Mix together all the ingredients in a mixer, except the cinnamon.

 - Roll into small circular balls.